 When you select “Create”, Google will ask you to accept its terms of service before going to the fifth and final step to create a Google Analytics account: “Data collection”.
 Here you’ll select what you want to collect data from—your website or mobile apps.

 Although you select a platform to collect data from, Google Analytics won’t start pulling data until you set up the proper tracking code or data collection tag on your site.
 Google will share easy-to-follow setup instructions, but the guidance below will also help you integrate Google Analytics to your site and Teachable school.

-Luckily for Teachable course creators, we make it easy to integrate Google Analytics into your online school so you can understand how your audience interacts with your school.
-The first thing you’ll need to do, is create a Google Analytics account if you haven’t already.
+Luckily for Teachable course creators, we make it easy to integrate Google Analytics into your online school.
+This will help you understand how your audience interacts with your Teachable school.
+First, you’ll need to have or sign up for a Teachable account and to create a Google Analytics account if you haven’t already.